Jade-Geyer/TaskBasedMachines/README.md

 The dataset required here should be a 2d Dataframe as per normal requirements for lgb.
 The final column must be the target prediction parameter.

+The only relevant parameter for lgbm is the number of trials.
+It defaults to 100.
+It is an optional parameter when creating and instance of LightGBMModel. eg: LightGBMModel(200) will allow the tuner to run 200 trials.
+On smaller datasets (1000s), this can take a few minutes.
+On larger datasets, it can take much longer.